WCSCourses/PRS2024/modules/Day3b.docx.md

 --------------------------------------------------------
 **Generate a linear combination of AFR and EUR PRSs for each individual**
 ```
-# Each ancestry component is weighted by the regression coefficient of that ancestry, in the preceding step
+# Each ancestry component is weighted by the regression coicient of that ancestry, in the preceding step
 y_hat_vali <- a_hat * XWafr_vali_z + b_hat * XWeur_vali_z

 # In the test sample: